Insurance and reinsurance in Mexico: overview

 Agreements to submit disputes arising from reinsurance policies to arbitration and the respective awards are valid and enforceable in Mexico.

-The Mexican Insurance and Bonding Law Association (Asociación Mexicana de Derecho de Seguros y Fianzas) (AMEDESEF), in its capacity as the Mexican Chapter of AIDA (Association Internationale de Droit des Assurances), established the Mexican Chapter of the Insurance and Reinsurance Arbitration Society (ARIAS Mexico), in a joint venture with CAM (Centro de Arbitraje de México), a well-known private institution specialised in the administration of arbitration proceedings.
+The Mexican Insurance and Bonding Law Association (Asociación Mexicana de Derecho de Seguros y Fianzas) (AMEDESEF) and the Mexican Chapter of AIDA (Association Internationale de Droit des Assurances), established the Mexican Chapter of the Insurance and Reinsurance Arbitration Society (ARIAS Mexico), in a joint venture with CAM (Centro de Arbitraje de México), a well-known private institution specialised in the administration of arbitration proceedings.
 Jointly, they promote arbitration to resolve insurance and reinsurance disputes managed by CAM, with the technical assistance of AMEDESEF.

 Reinsurance claims can be resolved in judicial proceedings before competent courts or through arbitration.
 Other forms of alternative dispute resolution such as mediation and conciliation can also be used.